What is a no-log VPN?

 Trust is key

 Why do VPN service providers do this?
 If you’re entrusting a company to encrypt and protect everything you do online, shouldn’t you fundamentally trust that business to follow the same practices?
 Most VPN companies believe the answer is yes.
 They don’t log any of your information because they don’t want it.
-These no-log VPN service providers, like Norton WiFi Privacy, won’t build databases of your personal information to sell to third parties.
+These no-log VPN service providers, like Norton Secure VPN, won’t build databases of your personal information to sell to third parties.

 Read the fine print